 Origin

-Paeonia lactiflora, the base species, is native to East Asia, especially China, Mongolia, and Siberia, where it grows naturally in meadows and mountainous areas.
+Paeonia lactiflora, the base species, is native to East Asia, especially China, Mongolia, and Siberia, where it naturally grows in meadows and mountainous areas.
 It has been cultivated in China for over 2,000 years, initially for its medicinal properties and later for its ornamental beauty.
-The 'Shirley Temple' peony variety was introduced into horticulture in 1948 by American breeder Louis Smirnow, who obtained it through selective crosses of lactiflora peonies.
+The 'Shirley Temple' peony variety was introduced to horticulture in 1948 by American breeder Louis Smirnow, who developed it through selective crosses of lactiflora peonies.
 Its name honors actress Shirley Temple, reflecting the purity and charm of its white flowers with pink accents.